jovanhyw/ict3102-part2/README.md

 ## 🧐 About <a name = "about"></a>

 This project aims to create a system that provides object detection services.
 The system consists of a Single Page Application (SPA) frontend, and a backend that provides the object detection services.
+The project aims to create a system focused on scalability and has such been designed with reference to the microservice architecture.
+The microservice architecture breaks down a monolithic application into small invidividually callable services.
+The idea behind it is to separate all services so that instances of highly demanded services can be scaled up appropriately.

 ### Frontend